cristianoag/trhmsx/README.md

 | ![Alt text](images/2024-02-25_20-27.png) | ![Alt text](images/20240313_182510806_iOS%20(Medium).jpg) |

-Programming the FPGA requires the well-known KDL ESE MSX2+ core, available for download [here](https://gnogni.altervista.org/).
+Programming the FPGA requires the well-known KDL OCM-PLD  ESE MSX2+ core, available for download [here](https://gnogni.altervista.org/).
 This core ensures the proper functioning of the MSX2+ hardware, providing users with a reliable and authentic MSX experience on this FPGA-based system.

 ## Features